entropyltd/spark-cloud/README.md

 spark-cloud will currently only work in us-east AWS zone, support for other zones coming very soon!

+At the moment the auto-scaling group will start with 2 slaves, the minimum will be 2 slaves and the maximum 8.

 # Example usage

 ## To launch a cluster into VPC